vincentmele/docker-postgresql/README.md

 ### `DB_PASS`

 This environment variable is recommended for you to use the PostgreSQL image.
 This environment variable sets the superuser password for PostgreSQL.
-The default superuser is defined by the `POSTGRES_USER` environment variable.
+The default superuser is defined by the `DB_USER` environment variable.
 In the above example, it is being set to "mysecretpassword".

 ### `DB_USER`

-This optional environment variable is used in conjunction with `POSTGRES_PASSWORD` to set a user and its password.
+This optional environment variable is used in conjunction with `DB_PASS` to set a user and its password.
 This variable will create the specified user with superuser power and a database with the same name.
 If it is not specified, then the default user of `postgres` will be used.

 ### `PGDATA`